lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 ### Rebuilding your system

+Once you chose a remediation option (see below), you will want to apply it definitively to your system to exit the precarious state of "every build" is dangerous.

-To attempt rebuilding your system from the static Nix:
+To attempt rebuilding your system from the static Nix **after you changed your configuration**:

 **No-flakes**: